-This program requirement is intended to assist students in developing a holistic perspective of higher education through knowledge of its internal and external constituents within the global community.
+The global understanding requirement (GUR) is intended to assist students in developing a holistic perspective of higher education through knowledge of its internal and external constituents within the global community.

-Students may fulfill the global understanding requirement by taking a course for credit, integrating their projects into existing courses, completing independent studies, studying abroad, completing internships in other cultures, or using alternative means (creativity and ingenuity are encouraged) to gather information and then present their findings to an audience composed of students, faculty, and friends of the HIED program.
+Students may fulfill the global understanding requirement by taking a course for credit, integrating their projects into existing courses, completing an independent study, studying abroad, or completing internships in other cultures.
 The following are the most common ways in which students have pursued their global understanding of higher education:

 - Completion of EDFI 7010: Comparative Higher Education – Analysis of worldwide higher education systems. [sample syllabus]

 - Completion of internships or study abroad programs at universities in other countries.
 If students choose this option, they must immerse themselves in the cultures selected for a minimum of one month.

 - Independent study of a particular culture and the influences of that culture on higher education.
 Perspectives taken may be historical, sociological, religious, economic, etc.